intel/nauta/docs/user-guide/actions/view_cli_help.md

       -h, --help  Show this message and exit.

     Commands:
+      config, cfg      Sets values of limits and requests for resources in templates used by the system.
       experiment, exp  Command for starting, stopping, and managing training jobs. launch, l        Command for launching web user-interface or tensorboard.
 It works as process in the system console until user does not